hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 ## Hardware configuration<a name="hardware"></a>

-To install a HP Helion OpenStack baremetal multi-node configuration, you must have the following hardware configuration.
+To install a HP Helion OpenStack baremetal, you must have the following hardware configuration.

-* At least 9 and up to 100 baremetal systems with the following configuration:

-    * A minimum of 32 GB of physical memory
-    * A minimum of 2 TB of disk space
-    * A minimum of 1 x 10 GB NIC with PXE support

-      * For systems with multiple NICs, the NICs must not be connected to the same Layer 2 network or VLAN.

-    * Capable of hosting VMs
+See also Support Matrix

 	* The boot order configured with Network/PXE boot as the first option
 	* The BIOS configured:

       * To the correct date and time
       * With only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled